seasonedcc/composable-functions/README.md

 //    ^?
 Composable<(a: number, b: number) => number>
 ```

-Or we can use combinators that evaluate to both plain functions and `Composable` into another `Composable`:
+Or we can use combinators work with both plain functions and `Composable` to create other composables:

 ```typescript
 import { composable, pipe } from 'composable-functions'